fatimasilva/R_GettingAndCleaningData/README.md

-# datasciencecoursera
+# R Getting And Cleaning Data - Coursera
-Repository for the Data Science Specialization on Coursera
+Repository with assignments part of the the Data Science Specialization on Coursera